Maritime mobile amateur radio: Safety and EMC

 A modern sailing boat, or any other modern seagoing craft, is a much more complex electronic environment than ever in the past, and even more so than a normal home-based amateur radio "shack".
-The vessel will probably have electronic navigation instruments, one or more GPS receivers, electronic automatic steering, domestic radio and perhaps television receivers as well as probably radar and VHF transmitters and receivers too.
+The vessel may have electronic navigation instruments, one or more GPS receivers, electronic automatic steering, domestic radio and perhaps television receivers as well as probably radar and VHF transmitters and receivers too.
 It may have various GMDSS devices too, such as a Navtex receiver and an AIS system.
 Many of these items are computerised and many of them are networked together with data, RF and power connections.
-All of this is crammed into a very compact, three-dimensional space and that space is shared by not only the radio operator, but perhaps several other crew or family members.
-Safety and EMC issues have never been so important.

-One important fact to bear in mind is that the antenna lead, from the point where it leaves the relevant terminal on the HF ATU is a transmitting antenna.
-There is nothing that can or should be done to prevent RF radiation from this lead.
-It should be a specialist, high-voltage insulated, single-core wire and it should be rigidly mounted, well away from any other wiring, outside of any conducting faraday cage, in the shortest, straightest possible route to the point where it will connect to the external antenna, be that a whip or an insulated part of the standing rigging.
+The antenna lead is a transmitting antenna from the point where it leaves the relevant terminal on the HF ATU.
+It is not possible to prevent RF radiation from this lead.
+Typically it is a specialist, high voltage insulated, single core wire, rigidly mounted well away from other wiring and outside any conducting faraday cage, taking the shortest and straightest possible route to the point where it connects to the external antenna, whether a whip or an insulated part of the standing rigging.

 As discussed above, good earthing is essential in the installation of transmitting equipment, and good RF management will also pay dividends in terms of the ability to use other electronic equipment while transmitting, without damage to the other gear, or debilitating interference in the other gear during transmissions.
 It may be possible to disengage electronic steering and switch off or do without navigation instruments while the radio operator aboard makes a scheduled call, but others aboard will be much more grateful if this is not necessary and life aboard can continue as normal while people gather around the transceiver to hear news from ashore and from other boats, as well as weather or other important routing information.